Sk4v/pokedex/README.md

 The project also contains a `Dockerfile` inside the pokedex-api dir.

 ## Approach
-The service has been designed with the intent to easily add more features over time.

 Simulating that this project is a serious one that will be maintained in the long term and deployed in production at a client’s site, the following procedures and approach are described.

 These are the following points